M-A1996/CIFAR-10-Dataset---Neural-Network-Architecture-Design/README.md

 # CIFAR-10 Image Classification with PyTorch

 ## Project Overview
-This detailed project implements a convolutional neural network (CNN) to classify images from the CIFAR-10 dataset.
+This detailed project implements a convolutional neural network (CNN) to classify images from the CIFAR-10 (Canadian Institute for Advanced Research, 10 classes) dataset.
 Using PyTorch, the model evolves through structured stages, each aimed at enhancing performance through advanced machine learning techniques.

 ### Dataset
 - **Training Dataset**: 50,000 images